Mariana88/My-Elewa-Study-Journal/concepts/Javascript.md

 * alert
  * displays an error message in a separate box ("outside of your site" like)
  * syntax: alert("the Message You Want To Show")
+ * arguments (an in build "thing" not quite object not quite array, which exists in every function and means "all arguments" passed in this function)

 # Constructios